nanobox-io/nanobox-guides/articles/mysql/configure.md

 ```

 ### MySQL Version
-To use a specific version of MySQL, you can append the version number to your `image` with a `:`.
+You should append the MySQL version number to your `image` with a `:`.
 The following versions are available:

 - 5.5
-- 5.6 *(Default)*
+- 5.6

-It's recommended that you specify your MySQL version.
-Default versions can change and may prevent your service from starting up in new builds.

 **Note:** Due to version compatibility constraints, MySQL versions cannot be changed after the service is created.
 To use a different version, you'll have to create a new MySQL service and manually migrate data.